-Malai Kofta is a popular restaurant style Indian vegetarian dish is easy to make.
-Kofta or deep fried balls of potato and paneer are served in luscious and velvety curry.
-Serve these kofta and creamy white gravy with Naan, paratha or Jeera rice for a delicious meal.
+Malai Kofta recipe to make this popular restaurant style Indian vegetarian dish.
+Kofta or deep-fried balls of potato and paneer are served in luscious and creamy curry.
+Serve these koftas in and creamy white gravy with Naan, paratha or Jeera rice for a delicious meal.

 What is Malai Kofta?

-Malai is milk cream and Kofta are deep fried balls.
-So, malai kofta literally means crispy deep fried potato paneer balls (Kofta) dunked in creamy sauce.
-This popular Indian vegetarian kofta is a popular restaurant style dish.
+Malai is milk cream and Kofta are deep-fried balls.
+So, malai kofta literally means crispy deep-fried potato paneer balls (Kofta) dunked in a creamy sauce.
+This popular Indian vegetarian kofta is a popular restaurant-style dish.

 Ingredients for Malai Kofta